-Basic Agricultural Science Year
+Basic Agricultural Science 1 credit Year

-Junior standing/teacher recommendation, Introduction to Agriculture Prerequisite: None and/or to be determined Lab Fee:
+Prerequisite: Sophomore standing/teacher recommendation, Introduction to Agriculture

 This course is designed to introduce students to the science and technology aspects of agriculture including advanced plant and animal science.
 Major units of instruction include soil science, fertility, and advanced crop management.
 Plant and animal breeding, genetics, and biotechnology are relevant applications.
 Math, science, and computer applications are incorporated into instruction along with hands-on training.
 The second semester of this course deals with the science and technology involved in agriculture and the agricultural industry.
 Major units of instruction include chemicals and pest management, formulation of livestock feeds and nutrition, and advanced mechanical and technological applications.
 A major emphasis is placed on advanced animal science knowledge and skills.
 A practical hands-on approach which incorporates microcomputers and lab work are included.